Top Mistakes in Auto Accident Cases: No. 4

 Michigan Auto Law is Michigan’s largest law firm practicing exclusively in car accident, truck accident and motorcycle accident cases.
 We have helped injury victims throughout Michigan for more than 50 years and three generations.
 Our law firm has achieved more million dollar verdicts and settlements for automobile accident injury and death cases than any other law firm in Michigan, including the largest reported 2008 settlement and auto negligence jury verdict.
 Year after year, our law firm has unmatched success helping people.

 If you are an attorney and would like to refer a Michigan auto accident case, please contact Michigan Auto Law at (800) 777-0028.
 In the meantime, our law firm is happy to be a trusted resource on auto accident cases.
-We have offices in Southfield, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
+We have offices in Farmington Hill, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.